General Pregnancy References & Information Sources

 - Prescribing Medication in Pregnancy Database (Therapeutic Goods Administration) Australian Government.
 Department of Health and Aging.
 Information on prescribing medications in pregnancy geared towards health professionals (currently being updated)

-- beyondblue is a national, independent, not-for-profit organisation working
+- beyondblue is a national, independent, not-for-profit organisation working to

 address issues associated with depression, anxiety and related substance misuse disorders in Australia.
 The website has a number of downloadable resources available including information related to emotional health during pregnancy and early parenthood and postnatal depression.